MartynTranter/Py_Ae/readme.md

 1. Click "Import Asset".
 2. Navigate to the asset you wish to import.
-3. Select the asset and confirm to import it into the currently open After Effects project.
+3. Select the asset and confirm to import it into the last opened After Effects project.(This will be refactored in v2 to allow the user to import to the current project they are in.)

 ## Customization